What is Bankruptcy?

 Chapter 9 bankruptcy is mainly for municipalities such as cities and school districts.
 It helps them to pay back debts.
 It basically allows the municipality to restructure the debt and come up with a payback plan without losing its assets.
-Moreover, in the case of executing a repayment plan, this bankruptcy ensures that creditors don’t get a hand on municipalities’ assets.
+Moreover, in the case of executing a repayment plan, this bankruptcy ensures that creditors do not get a hand on municipalities’ assets.
 This is also important from the perspective of maintaining continuous services to the public at large.

 Under Chapter 11, the company gets to keep running its business while liquidating its assets.
 Such a bankruptcy could result in a drastic reorganization of a company’s capital structure resulting in more equity and less debt.
 This bankruptcy is very tedious and expensive, and thus, it suits wealthy individuals and big companies.

 This bankruptcy allows individuals to come up with a structured payment plan to repay the creditors.
-Such a bankruptcy suits high-income earners or those with valuable assets who don’t want to part away with their assets.
+Such a bankruptcy suits high-income earners or those with valuable assets who do not want to part away with their assets.
 Unlike Chapter 7, Chapter 13 allows individuals to keep their assets while repaying the creditors.
-In Chapter 7, all nonexempt assets are seized or repossessed until an individual pays back the debt.
+In Chapter 7, all non-exempt assets are seized or repossessed until an individual pays back the debt.